 Mariah locked her apartment door, making sure to check it before heading down the stairs.
 It was a compulsion ingrained in her since childhood.
-She’d had recurring nightmares that she’d locked the door but it wasn’t really locked and masked men would come in to do terrible things.
-She always woke up before they did whatever it was they’d planned to do but it left her with a lifelong fear.
+She’d had recurring nightmares that she’d locked the door but it wasn’t really locked and masked men would come in and do terrible things.
+She’d always woken up before they did whatever it was they’d planned to do but it left her with a lifelong fear.

-Nowadays, living with her elderly parents and 7 year old son, her fear had intensified.
+Nowadays, living with her elderly parents and autistic 7 year old son, her fear had intensified.
 She told herself they’d be fine.
 There was a chance she’d be arrested but she’d done her homework.
 She knew her rights, this would be a peaceful protest, on public property.
 She’d even gained the support from other moms, rich white moms.
 They’d promised to be there.
 She belonged to a Facebook group for parents of children with developmental disabilities.
 They were all in agreement that the recent decision to cut funding for special education in the 28th district had to be rectified.

 When she got to the lobby she was happy to see her comrades.
-Isla, a mom with an autistic daughter and Shay, a mom with a son who had suffered brain damage from a fall out a third story window.
+Isla, a mom with an autistic son and Shay, a mom with a schizophrenic daughter, who had also suffered brain damage from a fall out a third story window.
 She’d jumped.

+“Hi ladies!
+Ready?”
+Isla and Shay held their signs up.
+“Ready!”
+They answered.
 “Paperwork?”
 She unzipped the top of her coat and reached for the lanyard around her neck.
-She’d fastened a ziplock bag to the end of it with her state ID and an index card with her emergency contact info written on it.
+She’d fastened a sandwich ziplock bag to the end of it with her state ID and an index card with her emergency contact info written on it.
 The ladies did the same.

+“Where’s that little punk?”
+Shay looked around for their 23 year old documentarian, Tara.
 “Yo!
-We’re live!”
+This is live!”
 Tara jumped out from behind a column in the lobby.
 Tara was an aspiring filmmaker with a younger brother who had Down’s syndrome.
 She had no training but had managed to build a following on her you tube channel.
-Her posts were mostly movie and video game reviews but she was working on a documentary about her family.
-Her parents immigrated from China.
+Her posts were mostly movie Television and video game reviews but she was working on a documentary about her family.
+Her parents were immigrants from China.
 They’d moved here when her mother was pregnant with her brother.
 Tara was five.